digvijay-tech/digvijay-tech/README.md

-# Hi 👋 My name is Digvijay!
+# Hi 👋 My name is digvijay!
 ## Full-stack developer based in London
 I'm self-taught web developer who like to code and learn new things.
 I enjoy making beautiful UI and amazing Back-Ends with node.js.
 * 🌍  I'm based in London